 Plate

 Telinite depicted as fine, compressed strands of original cell walls running diagonally in the picture, parallel to the bedding plane.
 The bottom right section of the image shows collotelinite, a smoother, more gelified vitrinite maceral.
-This form of telinite is highly compacted, with no discernable individual cell walls.
+This form of telinite is highly compacted, with no discernible individual cell walls.
 (Medium Rank C bituminous coal, Khutala Colliery, Witbank Coalfield, South Africa).

 Telinite infilled with micrinite (lighter shaded, fine granular material) and some clays (darker granular material); compression of the material is evident.
 A crack is running through the particle.
 (Medium Rank C bituminous coal, Highveld Coalfield, South Africa).